Cognitive Reframing Neuroscience: Unleash Your Potential and Embrace Fearlessness

 Why does my brain jump to the worst interpretation?

-How long for reframing to become automatic?
+How long does it take for reframing to become automatic?

-When should I NOT reframe?
+When should I NOT use cognitive reframing?

-Can cognitive reframing help with trauma?
+Can cognitive reframing help with trauma responses?

 References

 1. Buhle, J. T., et al. (2014).
-Cognitive reappraisal meta-analysis.
+Cognitive reappraisal of emotion: A meta-analysis of human neuroimaging studies.
 Cerebral Cortex, 24(11), 2981-2990.

 2. Ochsner, K. N., & Gross, J. J. (2005).
-Cognitive control of emotion.
+The cognitive control of emotion.
 Trends in Cognitive Sciences, 9(5), 242-249.

 Share this article: